AtulRaj151/movie-appscrip/README.md

               - search.js:  Change the state in response to the action sent to the store
         - store
               - It stores the new changes of updated state
-        - Components:
+        - Components
               - It contains all the component of the application like Navbar SearchDisplay and MovieCard

  - Hosting : GitHub Pages  https://atulraj151.github.io/movie-appscrip/